 |Emily Simmonds (Métis-Settler, she/her) is a Ph.D.
 Candidate in the Department of Science and Technology Studies at York University, Toronto, Canada.
 Her dissertation focuses on how the production of nuclear energy amplifies and sustains settler-colonial land relations, with a specific focus on how the injurious effects of uranium mining are made permissible and challenged.
 As a Métis – Settler feminist STS scholar, she is committed to learning how to best participate in the ongoing collective efforts of building and strengthening anti-colonial land relations and solidarities.
 She is a member of the Technoscience Research Unit (TRU) based in St. John’s NFLD, and the Digital Ethics Research Callaboratory (DREC) in Toronto, ON.|

-Alumni of our lab include: Emily Wells, Tristen Morris, Melissa Novachefski, Natalya Dawe, Coco Coyle, Mikayla Downey, Erin Burt, Juddyannet Murichi, Natalie Richárd, France Liboiron, Marissa Van Harmelen, Jess Melvin, Taylor Stocks, Alexandra Hayward, Justine Ammendolia, Bojan Fürst, Kate Winsor, Sam Welscott, Ignace Schoot, Nadia Duman, Alex Zahara, Nic Kuzmochka, Kelechi Emmanuel Anyaeto, and Shramana Sarkar.
+Alumni of our lab include: Emily Wells, Tristen Morris, Melissa Novachefski, Natalya Dawe, Coco Coyle, Mikayla Downey, Erin Burt, Juddyannet Murichi, Natalie Richárd, France Liboiron, Marissa Van Harmelen, Jess Melvin, Taylor Stocks, Alexandra Hayward, Justine Ammendolia, Bojan Fürst, Kate Winsor, Sam Welscott, Ignace Schoot, Nadia Duman, Alex Zahara, Nic Kuzmochka, Kelechi Emmanuel Anyaeto, Shramana Sarkar, and Elise Earles.

 * This Land acknowledgment for Memorial University, which has campuses in various parts of the province, was created by the five Indigenous groups in the province together.
 To learn more about why some words and phrases were chosen, see the explanation of the Land acknowledgment here.